 People at the gym were lean and strong, were they more disciplined than me?

-That’s when I began on my quest to find a different way, it wasn’t easy.
+That’s when I began on my quest to find a different way, and it wasn’t easy.

 I began poring over books and asking people.
-Many of the books were saying about the same thing, and they didn’t provide me with anything new.
-During this time of my struggle to regain my fitness and health, I also decided to give up smoking.
-A friend of mine told me about a book called, “The Easy Way to Stop Smoking” by Allen Carr.
+Many of the books said the same thing, and they didn’t provide me with anything new.
+During this time of my struggle to regain my fitness and health, I also decided to quit smoking.
+A friend of mine told me about a book called “The Easy Way to Stop Smoking” by Allen Carr.
 So I picked it up and began reading it.

 The book explained to keep smoking while you read it.
 So I thought fair enough, I’ll enjoy a cigarette and a book.
 It was a rather interesting book.
-He kept repeating the same messages over and over in the book, it was pretty redundant.
+He kept repeating the same messages over and over in the book.